DryPeng/web-LEDS/README.md

 ## Features

 - Local encryption/Local decryption
-- Multiple file selection/download
 - All types of files
+- In progress > Big size file and progress bar
+- In progress > Multiple file selection/download
 - In progress > CSS style
-- In progress > Enter the verification code to decrypt specific files
+- In progress > Enter the verification code to decrypt specific files (in one html page and js confusion)